123Akshat/Cryptopilot/README.md

 - Latest news updates from the crypto industry
 - Responsive design for seamless viewing on any device

-# To see the project
+# To see the demo

 https://cryptopilot-as.netlify.app/